Duchy of Lancaster: Revenue, income, and tax

 As of the financial year ending 31 March 2022, the estate was valued at £652.8 million.
-The net income of the duchy is paid to the reigning sovereign, and amounts to about £24 million per year.
+The net income of the duchy is paid to the reigning sovereign, and amounted to £25.2 million in 2025-26.
 As the duchy is an inalienable asset of the Crown held in trust for future sovereigns, the current sovereign is not entitled to the portfolio's capital or capital profits.
 The Duchy of Lancaster is not subject to tax, but the monarch has voluntarily paid both income and capital gains tax since 1993.

 Revenue surplus or income from the Duchy of Lancaster has increased considerably over time.
 In 1952, the surplus was £100,000 a year.
 Almost 50 years later in 2000, the revenue surplus had increased to £5.8M.
 In 2010, the revenue surplus stood at £13.2M, and by 2017, the surplus had grown to £19.2M.

+Scandal

-In October 2024, an investigation by The Sunday Times and Channel 4's Dispatches reported that the royal family profited from the NHS through a 15-year lease signed in 2023 by the duchy, which charged NHS Foundation Trust £829,000 annually for a central London warehouse.
+In October 2024, an investigation by The Sunday Times and Channel 4's Dispatches reported that the royal family profited from the NHS through a 15-year lease signed in 2023 by the duchy, which charged Guy's and St Thomas' NHS Foundation Trust £829,000 annually for a central London warehouse.
 This arrangement raised concerns about financial transparency.
 Critics, including Edward Leigh and Margaret Hodge, called for the royal duchies to pay corporation tax and condemned the monarchy for profiting from public services.
 The royal income sources included the Sovereign Grant, the Duchy of Lancaster, and the Duchy of Cornwall, which together generate significant revenue and enjoy favorable tax status.
 The investigation also highlighted fees charged for military training and mooring rights on royal properties, with both duchies asserting they operated as commercial entities in compliance with disclosure requirements while emphasizing commitments to sustainability and community support.